 Some notes & faqs

 It seems to be true that Cobbler's children have no shoes, and I'm no exception.
-Even though I tried to build a simple, content-first, mobile-friendly, responsive, progressive enhanced, resilient, non-bloated website for myself.
+Even though I tried to build a simple, standards-compliant, content-first, mobile-friendly, responsive, progressive enhanced, resilient, non-bloated website for myself.
 And… Tadaaaa!
 You're looking at the result!
 I hope it's useful to you.

 — So, you make webs… I need a web!
 Could you make me one?